 Many business owners think that they need to be successful before they can give back.
 The Go-Giver turns that logic on its head.
 Instead of giving after you’ve achieved success, this book challenges the idea that being a giving person is what leads to success in the first place.

-Unlike other suggestions on my list, this one is a bestselling fiction novel.
+Unlike other suggestions on the list, this one is a bestselling fiction novel.
 It follows the story of a character named Joe who learns that giving is the secret to living a rich, full, and fulfilling life.
-If you’re looking to find more meaning in your business or personal life, I highly recommend this book.
+If you’re looking to find more meaning in your business or personal life, we highly recommend this book.

-10. The E Myth: Why Most Businesses Don’t Work and What to Do About It by Michael E. Gerber
+12. The E Myth Revisited: Why Most Businesses Don’t Work and What to Do About It by Michael E. Gerber

 Best book for financial advisors who want to increase revenue

-Most of the advisors I work with know financial planning through and through, but they haven’t built their businesses in a way that is scalable or delivers the same quality of service to each client.
-The result is that they’re burned-out and unable to grow past a certain revenue.
+Most of the advisors we work with know financial planning through and through, but they haven’t built their businesses in a way that is scalable or delivers the same quality of service to each client.
+The result is that they’re burned out and unable to grow past a certain revenue.
 This book explains how to overcome that.

-The E Myth has sold over 5 million copies since publication and is listed on Amazon’s Best Seller list for small businesses.
+The E Myth has sold over 5 million copies since publication and is listed on Amazon’s Best Seller list for Entrepreneurship Management.

 Best book for new financial advisors

 So You Want to Be a Financial Planner is one of the best books on becoming a financial advisor.
-It’s written by Nancy Langdon Jones, a Certified Financial Planner.
-Bob Veres and Michael Kitces write forwards for the book, so you know it’s a good one.
+It’s written by Nancy Langdon Jones, a CERTIFIED FINANCIAL PLANNER™ professional.
+Both Bob Veres and Michael Kitces write forwards for the book, so you know it’s a good one.

 That’s a Wrap on the Best Books For Financial Advisors!

 Are you looking to hone your skills as a financial planner, RIA, or independent advisor?
-I hope you read some of these 12 top books for financial advisors.
+We hope you read some of these 13 top books for financial advisors.
 If you’re looking for additional marketing insights, we would love to hear from you!
 Schedule a free strategy call to find out how you can level up your marketing game.